Best Physiotherapy Exercises Tips for Paralysis Patient

 Advantages of Physiotherapy for Patients with Paralysis

-Muscle Strengthening: Exercises help retain muscle mass and strength in paralyzed muscles and other parts of the body not affected by paralysis.
+Muscle Strengthening: Exercises help maintain muscle strength and muscle mass in paralyzed muscles and other parts of the body not affected by paralysis.
 Depending on the type of movement, contractures, muscle weakness, and atrophy can be prevented even in muscles that have virtually no active movement.

 Enhanced Range of Motion: Mobility is also restricted in such patients; therefore, joints must remain flexible.
-Physiotherapy prevents contractures or a shortened muscle or tendon, which can make the joint stiff and painful.
+Physiotherapy helps prevent contractures and tight muscles caused by shortened muscles or tendons, which can make the joint stiff and painful.

-Pain Management: Most paralysis patients experience long-term pain due to nerve injury or lack of movement.
+• Pain Management: Some patients with paralysis may experience persistent pain due to nerve injury, muscle stiffness, or reduced movement.
 Techniques such as soft tissue mobilization and the application of heat and electrical currents can reduce pain and enhance well-being.

 Exercise For Paralysis Patient